CorinaMurg/book-delivery/README.md

 8. **Deployment**: The application is deployed via Netlify at https://twain-and-company.netlify.app/

 9. **Accessibility Features**: I designed the application to be fully accessible.
-Please note, accessibility features for the cart modal are under development and will be available soon.
+This is the status of the main accessibility features (working to fix those in red).
 ✔️ Skip-to-content button
 ✔️ Color contrast
 ✔️ Button Focus